John Jarratt: Early work

 Jarratt graduated from the National Institute of Dramatic Art (NIDA) in 1973.
 His screen debut was in The Great Macarthy (1975).
 He also appeared in Peter Weir's Picnic at Hanging Rock (1975) and Summer City (1977) with Mel Gibson.
-Jarratt had the lead role in the 1979 mini series The Last Outlaw playing Ned Kelly.
-He played a major supporting role as a young Australian soldier in Vietnam War movie The Odd Angry Shot (1980) and We of the Never Never (1982).
+Jarratt had the lead role in the 1980 miniseries The Last Outlaw playing Ned Kelly.
+He played a major supporting role as a young Australian soldier in Vietnam War movie The Odd Angry Shot (1979) and We of the Never Never (1982).
 In the late 1980s, Jarratt recognised he had a problem with binge-drinking and related violence.
-He joined Alcoholics Anonymous, an organisation in which he continues to be active.
+He joined Alcoholics Anonymous (AA), an organisation in which he continues to be active.

 Television

 In the 1990s, Jarratt was a presenter on the lifestyle show Better Homes and Gardens with then-wife Noni Hazlehurst.
 He had guest roles in Inspector Morse, Police Rescue, Blue Murder, Water Rats and Blue Heelers in the 1990s and 2000s.
 He joined the cast of McLeod's Daughters in 2001, and left the show in 2006.
 In 2010, Jarratt appeared in a commercial for Husqvarna, where he proved the tools' efficiency by playing his character in Wolf Creek.
 In May 2013, Jarratt filmed a guest star role in the third instalment of the ABC telemovie series, Jack Irish: Dead Point.

-In 2016 and 17, Jarratt was working on the Wolf Creek tv series, reprising his role of Mick Taylor from the 2 movies.
+In 2016, the Wolf Creek web television series debuted on Stan.
+The series saw Jarratt reprise his role as Mick Taylor.
+A second series aired in 2017.

 Return to cinema

 In 2005, Jarratt had a major role in the Australian film Wolf Creek, playing the villain Mick Taylor.
 In 2007, he appeared in two films, Rogue and The Final Winter.
 Jarratt also had a small role in the 2008 film, Australia, as a soldier.
 In 2008, Jarratt launched his own film production company, Winnah Films.
 Winnah's first feature film, Savages Crossing (originally carrying the working title Flood) went into principal photography outside Ipswich, Queensland in February.
 In 2009, he appears as the father of a teenage girl via phone in Telstra's "Next G" commercials.